portfolioris/portfolioris.nl/content/pages/blog/schouten-nelissen-front-end-tech.md

 date: 2020-10-08T13:42:59.695Z
 ---

+Update January 21st 2025: The site we built does not exist anymore and is replaced by something we did not work on.

 Update September 22nd 2021: I've held a presentation about this in the front-end guild meeting at _We are you_.
 You can [view the slides of this presentation on Notist](https://noti.st/portfolioris/pyYftI/schouten-nelissen-front-end-methodes-technieken).

 Recently, me and my team at _We are you_ launched the new website for _Schouten & Nelissen_.
 I am proud of the result and we get a lot of good remarks about the new site.
 I also hear people say that it’s really fast.
 While the back-end developers focused on the server’s response times, I’ve put a lot of effort in the front-end stack and methods, which contributes greatly to the overall speed.